kubernetes/community/contributors/design-proposals/federated-replicasets.md

 slightly different ordering for different RS.
 So that not all RS of size 1 end up on the same cluster.

-3. Assign minimum prefered number of replicas to each of the clusters, if there is enough replicas and capacity.
+3. Assign minimum preferred number of replicas to each of the clusters, if there is enough replicas and capacity.

 4. If rebalance = false, assign the previously present replicas to the clusters,